skoszewski/openvpn-server/README.md

 export SERVER_FQDN="${SERVER_NAME}.${SERVER_DOMAIN}"
 ```

 Run the `make-ca.sh` script to create a directory structure which will hold CA database.
 The CA root certificate will be created.

+> NOTE: The current year and month number will be added to the CA subject common name.

 Run `new-server.sh` script without parameters to create server configuration and issue the server certificate.

 ### Creating a new client